George A. Killenberg

-George Andrew Killenberg (March 30, 1917 – May 20, 2008) was a notable American newspaper editor.
+George A. Killenberg (March 30, 1917 – May 20, 2008) was a notable American newspaper editor.

 Killenberg was executive editor of the now defunct St. Louis Globe-Democrat, or the Globe as it was commonly called, from 1979 until retiring from the position in March 1984.
 His 43-year career at the newspaper began in 1941 when he was hired as a reporter.
 He later served as city editor (1956–1966) and managing editor (1966–1979).

 Early life, education

 Killenberg was born in East St. Louis, Illinois, on March 30, 1917.
 His father, George Washington Killenberg (1892-1939), was the only son of German immigrants in East St. Louis.
 His mother, Lavina Ruhl (1890-1954) was youngest of four children born to second-generation German immigrants in New Athens, Illinois.
 Killenberg was the eldest of two children.
 His younger sister Miriam (Mimi) Killenberg was born in 1918.

 Killenberg attended the now-defunct McBride High School, a Catholic high school for boys.
 Thereafter, he attended Saint Louis University, the oldest university west of the Mississippi River and the second-oldest Jesuit university in the United States.
 Killenberg suspended university studies to serve in the Army Medical Corps during World War II, ultimately earning a Bachelor of Science and a master's degree in American history upon his return.